Why not get out and explore the Rhins of Galloway Coast in 2022?

-Next, explore what other people have recorded so far in the Summer of 2021 around the Rhins here.
+Explore what wildlife other people recorded around the Rhins in 2022 here.

 More about wildlife recording

 Many people enjoy watching wildlife and identifying the species they find.
-The Explore and Record the Rhins Project aims to get people onto the Rhins of Galloway Coast.
-Here they can enjoy wildlife and help us by telling us what they see over the Summer of 2021.
+The Explore and Record the Rhins Project aims to encourage people onto the Rhins of Galloway Coast.
+Here you can enjoy wildlife and help us by telling us what you see over the Summer of 2022 and beyond.